Barrow-in-Furness Town Hall: External

 The English Heritage listing of Barrow Town Hall describes the external architecture as: Snecked red sandstone with ashlar dressings, graduated slate roofs.
 3 storeys and attic with 6-stage tower; 1:1:5:2:4:1:1 bays in near symmetrical composition.
 Bays 2 & 14 have oriel bay windows corbelled over ground floor; the 2-bay section is occupied by the tower.
 Gothic Revival style with Geometrical tracery.

 Internal

 The ground floor entrance hall consists of a reception and information desk alongside photos of Elizabeth II and The Duke of Edinburgh who visited the town hall in 1956.
 There is also a plaque commemorating the centenary of the Borough of Barrow-in-Furness which was unveiled in 1967 by The Princess Margaret, Countess of Snowdon.
 The largest room within the town hall is the Queen's Hall.
 A number of stained glass panels have been added to windows in the Queen's Hall that feature local dignitaries and aspects of Barrow's shipbuilding and steelworks industries.
 Also on the first floor are the Council Chambers, the former Press and Public Galleries, the Drawing Room, the Ante Room and a large public Banquet Hall.
 Works of art in the town hall include portraits depicting the 7th Duke of Devonshire and Lord Frederick Cavendish.
+The clock and bells were manufactured by Gillett & Co. of Croydon.